Mudlet/Mudlet/.github/CONTRIBUTING.md

 ([source](http://blog.qt.io/blog/2014/06/13/qt-weekly-13-qstringliteral/))

-## Avoid duplicated QStringLiterals
+## Avoid duplicated qsls

-Avoid having multiple QStringLiterals with the same content.
+Avoid having multiple qsls with the same content.
 For plain literals and QLatin1String, compilers try to consolidate identical literals so that they are not duplicated.
 For qsl, identical strings cannot be merged.